Manage Batches of Security Identities

 You may notice that certain security identities in a security identity provider are in error.
 Typically, this is because the security identity no longer exists in the security identity provider (that is, it has been disabled), but one or several item permission models still refer to it.
 To address this error, you must perform the necessary push operations on the secured Push source to ensure that item permission models and security identities are perfectly in sync.

-Pushing a file container into the security identity provider of a secured Push source
+This example shows how to push a file container into the security identity provider of a secured Push source.

 PUT https://api.cloud.coveo.com/push/v1/organizations/mycoveocloudv2organizationg8tp8wu3/providers/My%20Secured%20Push%20Source%20Security%20Identity%20Provider/permissions/batch?fileId=b5e8767e-8f0d-4a89-9095-1127915c89c7 HTTP/1.1